Bilster Berg

 Bad Driburg, North Rhine-Westphalia, Germany

-The former ammunition depot in East Westphalia
+The track on the former ammunition depot in East Westphalia

 Turn 1